frostshoxx/CodeEval/README.md

 # CodeEval
-Some solution for code eval
+Some solutions for code eval